marl/openl3/docs/tutorial.rst

     emb, ts = openl3.get_embedding(audio, sr, verbose=0)

 By default, the model file is loaded from disk every time ``get_embedding`` is called.
-To avoid unnecessary I/O when processing multiple files with the same model, you can loading it manually and pass it to the function via the ``model`` parameter:
+To avoid unnecessary I/O when processing multiple files with the same model, you can load it manually and pass it to the function via the ``model`` parameter:

 .. code-block:: python

-    model = openl3.models.load_embedding_model(input_repr="mel256", content_type="music", embedding_size=6144)
+    model = openl3.models.load_embedding_model(input_repr="mel256", content_type="music",
+                                               embedding_size=512)
     emb, ts = openl3.get_embedding(audio, sr, model=model)

 Note that when a model is provided via the ``model`` parameter any values passed to the ``input_repr``, ``content_type`` and